MyPureCloud/genesys-cloud-webrtc-sdk/doc/documentation.md

        - `String id`: the unique Id for the session proposal; used to accept or reject the proposal
        - `String address`: the address of the caller
-       - `String conversationId`: id for the associated conversation to link to the
+       - `String conversationId`: id for the associated conversation object (used in platform API requests)
        - `Boolean autoAnswer`: whether or not the client should auto answer the session
           - `true` for all outbound calls
           - `false` for inbound calls, unless Auto Answer is configured for the user by an admin